Mamuka Khazaradze: TBC Bank Group PLC and JSC TBC Bank

-Other Ventures and Projects
+Other ventures and projects

+In the 1990s and the early 2000s, Khazaradze was a member of Taxpayers Union, a pro-government business-backed NGO established in 1996.
+The Taxpayers Union had strong connections with the ruling Union of Citizens of Georgia party, with its founder Niko Lekishvili being the State Minister from 1995 to 1998.
+Khazaradze also was a chairman of the NGO New Movement, which later became the basis for the New Rights Party.
+At some point, the Taxpayers Union turned against the government and on 2 April 2003 issued a statement condemning the government and the State Minister Avtandil Jorbenadze for "ignoring the interests of business and for tolerating the use of media terror, blackmail and extortion against their opponents", threatening the use of the radical measures.
+Khazaradze was present at the meeting with other influential businessmen.

 Lelo for Georgia

-In December 2019, Khazaradze together with other prominent Georgian politicians set up Lelo for Georgia, a party that seeks to contest parliamentary elections in Georgia in October 2020.
+In December 2019, Khazaradze together with other prominent Georgian politicians set up Lelo for Georgia party that obtained four seats in the 2020 parliamentary elections and, along with a group of independent MPs created the first opposition faction in the 2020 Parliament.
+In 2024, the party run in the 2024 Georgian parliamentary election as a part of the Strong Georgia coalition, which received 14 seats in the parliament, with 9 going to Lelo.

 Anaklia Port

 Anaklia Port is a project to build a deep-sea port in Western Georgia, to accommodate very large vessels – the first of its kind in the region.
 According to the research published by NATO Research Division, Georgia's strategic geographic location gives is vast potential to act as a key transit country facilitating high volumes of international trade between Europe and Asia.

 IDS Borjomi International

 IDS Borjomi was founded in 1995 by Mamuka Khazaradze and his business partners, building on the Borjomi mineral waters brand that was well known throughout the Soviet Union.
 IDS Borjomi Georgia now exports to over 40 countries worldwide.